 Mackinaw Trail Winery

 Downtown Tasting Room | 200 Howard St. | Petoskey | 231.487.0075

 Vineyard | 3423 US131 | Petoskey

-Mackinac Trail Winery’s downtown Petoskey tasting room is within reach of the Gaslight District’s shops and eateries while their production facility/tasting room on US 131 allows visitors to get up close and personal with their recent plantings and winemaking processes.
-With its roots set in Manistique, Mackinac Trail expanded to their new spaces to accommodate the company’s rapid growth, which was due in part to the winery’s expansive menu stocked with quality reds (notably syrah and cab franc), whites and fruit wines.
+Mackinaw Trail Winery’s downtown Petoskey tasting room is within reach of the Gaslight District’s shops and eateries while their production facility/tasting room on US 131 allows visitors to get up close and personal with their recent plantings and winemaking processes.
+With its roots set in Manistique, Mackinaw Trail expanded to their new spaces to accommodate the company’s rapid growth, which was due in part to the winery’s expansive menu stocked with quality reds (notably syrah and cab franc), whites and fruit wines.

 3199 Intertown Rd. | Petoskey | 231.622.8645